Battle of San Pasqual: Background

-Following a clash of U.S. forces with Mexican forces near the Rio Grande, Colonel Stephen Watts Kearny was promoted to a brigadier general and tasked with multiple objectives to include the seizure of New Mexico and California, establish civilian government within seized territories, disrupt trade, and to "act in such a manner as best to conciliate the inhabitants, and render them friendly to the United States".
-Kearny's initial force consisted of 300 regular army soldiers, 1,000 volunteers from Missouri, and the Mormon Battalion.
-From Fort Leavenworth, via Bent's Fort, Kearny had New Mexico capitulate without violent conflict.
-While in Santa Fe, Kearny established Fort Marcy, named after the Secretary of War William L. Marcy, who had ordered Kearny's force westward.
+On 30 June 1846, just after the outbreak of the war, Colonel Stephen W. Kearny was promoted to brigadier general in command of the Army of the West at Fort Leavenworth in Kansas.
+Kearny mustered 300 US Army regulars, 1,000 volunteers from Missouri, and the Mormon Battalion of 500 men.
+His orders were to conquer New Mexico and California, establish civilian governments there, and to "act in such a manner as best to conciliate the inhabitants, and render them friendly to the United States".

+From Fort Leavenworth, Kearny moved via Bent's Fort to New Mexico, which submitted without fighting.
+Kearny established Fort Marcy at Santa Fe.

-En route from New Mexico, Kearny's force interacted with the Apache and Maricopa tribes, and captured a Mexican courier with news of American activities in California, with the news stating the Californios had capitulated.
-Forces under Commodore Sloat had taken control a significant portion of Alta California.
-Kearny had orders to assume command of U.S. forces in California with his, but sent back most of his force after meeting up with Kit Carson near Socorro on Oct 6 and hearing of the seizure of California by Commodore Robert F. Stockton, Kearny keeping only Companies C & K, 1st Dragoons, about 100 men.
-Kearny, at that time with a force of 300 men, learning of escalating issues with the Navajo, and with the belief a smaller force could move faster, ordered 200 back to Santa Fe.
-Kearny's force, guided by Carson, reached Warner's Ranch in California on Dec 2, travel-weary and in a greatly weakened condition.
+Kearny continued west with 300 troops.
+His force interacted with the Apache and Maricopa tribes, and captured a Mexican courier with news of American activities in California.
+Kearny learned that a naval force under Commodore Sloat had taken control of Monterey, the capital of Alta California.
+Kearny had orders to assume command of U.S. forces in California.
+On 6 October, Kearny met Kit Carson near Socorro.
+Carson informed him that the naval force (now under Commodore Robert F. Stockton) had occupied most of California.

+Kearny decided that a smaller force could move faster.
+Keeping only about 100 men of Companies C & K, 1st Dragoons, he sent 200 men back to Santa Fe, where there were problems with the Navajo.
+Guided by Carson, Kearny's force reached Warner's Ranch in California on 2 December, travel-weary and in a greatly weakened condition.
 They had just completed a 2,000 mile march; the longest march in U.S. Army history.
-The men mounted mules and half-broken horses owned by California Capt.
-Jose Maria Flores, which they rounded up around Warner Ranch.
+Needing remounts, Kearny's men rounded up mules and half-broken horses around Warner's Ranch, most of them belonging to José María Flores, comandante general of the Californios.

 General Kearny's Army, most originating from Fort Scott: